flywheel-io/gears/spec/readme.md

 Each key of `config` specifies a configuration option.

 Like the inputs, you can add JSON schema constraints as desired.
-There are no formal restrictions on `config` yet, but we request that you specify a `type` on each key.
-Please only use scalars: `string`, `integer`, `number`, `boolean`.
-It's likely these restrictions will be formalized & enforced in a future version of the spec.
+Please specify a `type` on each key.
+Please only use non-object types: `string`, `integer`, `number`, `boolean`.

-The example has named one config option, called "speed", which must be an integer between zero and three.
+The example has named one config option, called "speed", which must be an integer between zero and three, and another called "coordinates", which must be a set of three floats.

 ### The input folder